shiffman/itp-networked-media/README.md

 For step-by-step tutorials, we have access to Lynda.com training courses via the NYU Library.
 If you're new to HTML and/or CSS, I highly recommend watching these.

-Request a Lynda.com account at http://nyu.libguides.com/digitalstudio/appointments (It’s in the "Make an Appointment" form, but you don’t actually make an appointment.)
+[Request a Lynda.com account](http://nyu.libguides.com/digitalstudio/appointments).
+(It’s in the "Make an Appointment" form, but you don’t actually make an appointment.
 On the form, check "Instructional Video Modules".
-It may take a day or two to get approved.
+It may take a day or two to get approved.)

 ### p5.js
 * [p5.js reference](http://p5js.org/reference)